Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 Incident Response
 > * Triage and Confirmation: The team performs an initial assessment to confirm the validity of the reported vulnerability or security incident. [github issues]
-> * Notification: They are on thanos.io / @ThanosMetrics / github repo
+> * Notification: All updates are shared on these social media channels: thanos.io / @ThanosMetrics / github repo
 > * Patching/Update Availability: The team develops and releases patches or updates to address security issues.
 Information about supported versions indicates a commitment to maintaining security in newer versions of the software.
     SOURCE: <https://github.com/thanos-io/thanos/security>